 Can Parrots Eat Peaches?

-Fruit and vegetables should only comprise 10-15% of a parrot’s diet, but dietary diversity is essential.
-So, a parrot should eat strawberries, kiwis, bananas, etc., not just peaches.
+Fruit and vegetables should comprise 10-15% of a parrot’s diet, but dietary diversity is essential.
+When given fruit, a parrot should eat strawberries, kiwis, bananas, etc., not just peaches every time.

 You can feed peaches to a parrot in the following ways:

 - Cut the peach into small pieces and remove the stone.

 - Blend the peach in water to make a refreshing drink.